Dominikwigh/coffee-shop/README.md

 User experience has been designed with a minimalistic, clean, and professional look.
 A light-colored background and bold dark colors for text as well as sharp images portray the purpose and goal of the e-commerce-site.
 The visitors to Coffee Shop is most likely someone who enjoys making nice coffee at home.
 Who enjoys a nice espresso, or a pour over coffee from whole beans.
 A visitor to Coffee shop is also someone who most likely enjoys reading about coffee.

+## Agile Development
+The plan for this project was carried out using the Agile Methodology in github.
+User Stories were created using issues on git hub.
+Each user story explicitly explains the purpose of the issues.
+They are prioritised using gitHub labels with different colors.
+Each story was assigned a classification of Must-Have, Should-Have, Could-Have or Won't Have.
+Some tasks were completed quicker than others but overall every thing went good.
+With the project being completed ahead of schedule.

 Here is a list of my User Stories...
 * 1. As a site user i can view a list of products so that i can select some to purchase.
 * 2. As a site user i can view individual products so that i can identify the description.